interlay/interlay.github.io/docs/relayer/guide.md

 ### Connecting the Relayer to Beta

-Connect to our PolkaBTC node or run your own, as described [above](#_5-optional-run-your-own-polkabtc-node).
+Connect to our PolkaBTC node or run your own then start the Relayer:

-Run the vault

 ```shell
 RUST_LOG=info ./staked-relayer \